 MedBiquitous Standards allow organizations to create connections and work better together.
 Our standards let you connect data and share content across organizations to increase efficiency, drive improvement, and map the curriculum.

+By creating a common language for describing content and activities, MedBiquitous allows accreditors, government agencies, regulators, and educators to compile data from constituents for benchmarking and improvement.
 The Association of American Medical Colleges is using MedBiquitous standards to collect curriculum data from medical schools in the US and Canada.
-In 2014, they collected curriculum data from 120 medical schools.
+In 2016, they collected curriculum data from 141 medical schools.
 Now they have a rich source of data for reports on medical school curricula.
-They also plan to use the data to support medical schools’ preparation for accreditation.

 The Accreditation Council for Medical Education (ACCME) uses MedBiquitous standards in its Program and Activity Reporting System (PARS) to collect program and activity data from accredited continuing medical education providers.
 In addition, the standard has been used by accreditors of continuing education and a consortium of extended-release and long-acting (ER/LA) opioid analgesics companies to bring together data about FDA Risk Evaluation and Mitigation Strategies (REMS) compliant CE programs from across the health professions.

 MedBiquitous standards also enable broad sharing of content across organizations.
 The European-Commission funded eViP program leveraged the Virtual Patient standard in its development of a shared bank of 340 virtual patients for use across Europe (see http://www.virtualpatients.eu/).